 THE OPPORTUNITY: A path from Shelburne Heights to Boulder Hill will give a major new section of Shelburne a walking and biking route to the village.
 Shelburne Heights residents will be able to get to the Webster Road path without having to walk or bike on Spear Street.
 This will benefit a large number of families and kids, promoting physical activity and connecting them to the village.

-CURRENT STATUS: The path has been formally proposed to the Town.
-The selectboard is now considering the proposal.
-It is crucial that they see that there is community support.
-(Note that the photo above is an example of the type of path that would be built; it is not a photo of the path itself, as no construction has occurred yet.)
+CURRENT STATUS: The path was approved 5-0 by the selectboard on September 27, 2016.
+Volunteers are now moving ahead with path construction.
+(Note that the photo above is an example of the type of path that is being built; it is not a photo of the path itself.)

 THE NEXT STEP: Add your name, then sign up for a trail workday!
 Click the red button above to endorse the construction of a path from Shelburne Heights to Boulder Hill, then email or call Mike Ashooh (see below) to volunteer.
 The next trail workday is Saturday, October 15 from 10 to 2.

 FOR MORE INFO: Contact Mike Ashooh of 87 Ravine Court at 985-3734 or email@example.com.

 Local Motion, in collaboration with city, neighborhood and other local leaders, helped to shape the vision for a safer North Avenue for everyone: people walking, biking and driving.
 North Ave serves as a critical connection between downtown Burlington with many of Burlington's most important destinations.
 So, what happens to North Avenue affects the daily transportation needs of residents across the city.